Waterford City & County Council's Arts resource site

 Under current legislation rates can be waived, at the discretion of the Local Authority, for the purposes of Education, Religion, Art and Vacancy itself as long as no commercial activity is taking place.
 In other words – No rent is being paid and nothing is sold.

-We have two basic schemes – one where the building owner leases the building directly to the Council to be used for non-profit artist spaces – the second being where the Council has a three way contract.
+We have four basic schemes – one where the building owner leases the building directly to the Council to be used for non-profit artist spaces – the second being where the Council has a three way contract, the third is for existing studios that the Council controls and the fourth where their is a partnership with the Council and an Arts Organisation/Group.

 How we work it is that, in conjunction with an Arts group, a building at risk is identified.
 We, or the group, contact the owners directly (when possible) and offer to oversee a situation where the building is basically maintained, aired, used, where the exterior ground floor area is cleaned/painted, the building insured and utilities maintained and guaranteed for a set period.
 Rates are fast-tracked to be waivered (locally) and a small honorarium is paid after 12 months of usage (between €100 and €400 depending on the size and usage).
 The owner is allowed access to the building at all times and if s/he has a commercial renter/buyer lined up or just wants to remove it from the scheme – there is a guarantee the Arts group will vacate within an eight week period.